 The top talent in the firm is not going to put up with the constant barrage of bullying and narcissistic abuse.
 As soon as they realise that this behaviour is not a one-off, but is actually endemic, they run out the door, straight into the welcoming arms of the competition.

-One year down the line I have no regrets whatsoever.
+Two years down the line I have no regrets whatsoever.
 I am glad that I stuck it out for five years because I believe that I did make a difference and that the culture improved during my tenure.
 However at the end of the day my mental health is a top priority, so leaving was the only viable way forward for me.

 If you have ever been bullied or seen others being bullied at work, speak up.
 Saying nothing will slowly corrode your self-respect and your soul.
 It’s not worth it.